tyxla/carbon-breadcrumbs/README.md

 This filter allows you to modify the HTML output of a breadcrumb item right after its rendering.

+#### carbon_breadcrumb_enable_admin

+**$enabled** *(bool)*.
+Whether to enable the administration interface.

+This filter allows you to enable/disable manually the administration interface.
+When you enable/disable the administration interface, you also enable/disable the admin settings when displaying the breadcrumb trail.

 - - -

 ### Actions